-The points below are specifically related to the use of our own engineered wood flooring and underfloor heating and do not cover other aspects of fitting such as different fitting methods, preparing environment for fitting, expansion gap etc. More information can be found on the Fitting and Finishing section of our website.
+The points below are specifically related to the use of our own engineered wood flooring and underfloor heating and do not cover other aspects of installation such as different fitting methods, preparing environment for fitting, expansion gap etc. More information can be found on the Fitting and Finishing section of our website.
 The information provided is help and guidance only and is not a step by step guide.
 If you or your fitter have any specific questions and can’t find the answers you’re looking for then please do not hesitate to give us a call or email us.
 We are a family business that are always happy to help.

 Underfloor heating must be turned on & tested prior to installation